meegpipe/meegpipe/tutorials/batman/README.md

 ### Experimental protocol

-In a nutshell, the BATMAN protocol various environmental manipulations (posture, skin temperature, ambient lights) in order to trigger thermoregulatory system responses.
-Such responses were characterized using a diverse set of
-variables: arterial blood pressure, ECG, skin and core temperature, and hdEEG.
-Additionally, and in order to assess effects on behavior and alertness, the subjects performed a PVT response-time task, and filled the Amsterdam Resting State Questionnaire in every experimental block.
+In a nutshell, the BATMAN protocol involved various environmental manipulations (posture, skin temperature, ambient lights) that are expected to trigger relevant thermoregulatory system responses.
+Such responses were characterized using a diverse set of variables: arterial blood pressure, ECG, skin and core temperature, and hdEEG.
+In order to assess effects on behavior and alertness, the subjects performed a PVT response-time task, and filled the Amsterdam Resting State Questionnaire while being subjected to these experimental manipulations.
 In total there were 12 experimental blocks, as illustrated in the diagram below:

 ![Experimental protocol](./img/batman-protocol.png "Experimental protocol")